adomani/Syllabus/MA3H5_feedback.md

-# MA3H5 Manifolds: rRsponse to Initial Feedback
+# MA3H5 Manifolds: Response to Initial Feedback

 8 students completed the questionnaire: thank you if you did!